ostis-ai/ostis-ps-lib/format-translators-module/docs/dummy_key_elements_orderer_agent.md

 **Workflow:**

-* Agent searches for existing element connected to structure via relation `nrel_key_elements_order`, if such element exists then it is set as element of result structure and agent finishes its work;
+* Agent searches for existing sc-element connected to structure via relation `nrel_key_elements_order`, if such sc-element exists then it is set as element of result structure and agent finishes its work;
-* If no such element is found then new node is generated;
+* If no such sc-element is found then new sc-node is generated;
-* Agent iterates through all structure nodes in order of their types and adds them to key elements order;
+* Agent iterates through all structure sc-nodes in order of their sc-types and adds them to key sc-elements order;
-* Generated key elements order is connected to structure via relation `nrel_key_elements_order` and set as element of result structure.
+* Generated key sc-elements order is connected to structure via relation `nrel_key_elements_order` and set as element of result structure.

 ### Example